HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-right: 20px;">
     <h2></h2>
     <p>
       Now let’s look at our foam, and see if by comparing them we see any differences.
-Since they are grouped based on preference, different groups might be quite different in terms of taste. <br>
+Since they are grouped based on preference, different groups might vary in terms of taste. <br>
-      Will they show us a bias in the ratings or is everyone just a fair player in the beer rating business?
+      Will they show us a bias in the ratings or is everyone a fair player when it comes to beer rating?
     </p>
   </div>